 Sonia Sotomayor received Princeton University’s highest academic honor when she graduated and now she sits on the nation’s highest court.
 Sotomayor, 64, was nominated by former President Barack Obama in 2009.

 Like Alito, Sotomayor also attended Yale University where she got her J.D.
 Sotomayor, a Democrat, was also appointed to the U.S. District Court, Southern District of New York by former President George H.W.
 Bush in 1991.

 Associate Justice Clarence Thomas

 From Pin Point, Ga., Clarence Thomas replaced Thurgood Marshall on the Supreme Court in 1991.
-He was appointed by former President George H.W.
+The 70-year-old was appointed by former President George H.W.
 Bush.